eponymz/ssm-wrapper/README.md

     * Parameter name will be in the format of `/my-service/PARAMETER_NAME_FROM_FILE`.
 * `ssm list -p my-service`
     * Will list the parameters available at the provided path.
+* `ssm list -p my-service -r json`
+    * Will list the parameters available at the provided path.
+    * Output will be formatted JSON.
+        * **NOTE:** escaped characters will contain an extra backslash.
 * `ssm delete -p my-service -n MY_PARAMETER`
     * Will delete the parameter located at `my-service/MY_PARAMETER`.